thomas7428/Precice-Env-Constructor/README.md

 The source code for **CalculiX 2.20** is included in this repository.
 This is due to internet access restrictions from the official site and the unavailability of repositories hosting the 2.20 version of **CalculiX**.
 Please ensure compliance with the licensing terms of **CalculiX** when using or distributing this code.

+THe source code of **OpenFOAM v2412** is also included for the same reason of internet access restriction.
+Please ensure compliance with the licensing terms of **OpenFOAM** when using or distributing this code.

 ## Features

 - Preconfigured setup for **preCICE** and its adapters.